digst/cloud/design.md

 *Platform Delivery.* This area is responsible for translating consumer requirements into platform services.
 Capabilities and technologies are provided with a specific service level agreement.
 All changes follow a transparent governance process with consumer involvement,.

-*Development.* This area translate customer requirements into application services.
-Development is primarily done by third party developers, but can also be done by employees at a consumer.
-Platform services follow the same processes and are developed by SIT or third parties.
-Application services can generalised into platform services in a collaboration.
+*Development.* This area translate requirements into application services.
+Development is primarily done by third party developers acting on behalf of a Platform Consumer, but can also be done by a Platform Consumers employees.
+Platform services follow the same processes and are developed by SIT employees or third parties on behalf of SIT.
+Application services can generalised into platform services in a collaboration between Platform Provider, Policy owner and the Consumer owning the applicaiton.

 *Operations.* This area encapsules processes applied to the platform and its applications to meet the requirement in service level agreements.
 Processes are typically highly automated to minimize human error and labor. [end user support? behaviour?]

 Processes in Development and Operations are increasingly considered as overlapping, especially in the case of self service cloud services, where a consumers take a larger part in the operational aspects of service delivery.
-One definition of DevOps *is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality [Bass, Weber and Limin.
-2015.](https://en.wikipedia.org/wiki/Special:BookSources?isbn=978-0134049847)*
+One definition of [DevOps](https://en.wikipedia.org/wiki/Special:BookSources?isbn=978-0134049847) *is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.*

-*Audit.* Auditing are processes where independent examination through controls with the intent to express an opinion.
-On opinion can be on the compliance with standards.
-Audits are based on objective evidence and can evaluate terms of security controls, privacy impact, performance, etc.
+*Audit.* Auditing are processes of independent examination through controls with the intent to express an opinion.
+An opinion can be on the compliance with standards.
+Audits are based on objective evidence and may evaluate terms of security controls, privacy impact, performance, etc.

 <br>
 The four business areas above are supported by technology components in three areas [consider using IT4IT terms]:

-*Management and support.* The components in this area supports the capabilities defined by the DevOps business area and supports the consumer self-service characteristics of a cloud.
+*Management and support.* The components in this area supports the capabilities defined by the DevOps business area and support the consumer self-service characteristics of a cloud.
 Components also provides data to Platform and Service Delivery supporting Meassured Services and fair billing.

-*Platform.* Platform components are aggregated with Infrastructure and Management and Support components to provide platform as a service (PaaS) services.
-Platform components are mostly provided as services that are consumed by applications, but they may also be consumed directly by end-users.
+*Platform.* Platform components are aggregated with Infrastructure and Management and Support components to provide Platform as a Service (PaaS).
+Platform components are mostly provided as services to be consumed by applications, but they may also be consumed directly by end-users.

 *Infrastructure.* Infrastructure components provide the necessary environment to run the platform.
 Infrastructure can be on-premise or extended with Infrastructure as a Service from an private provider.
 Infrastructure is heavily-standardized to facilitate both automation in the environment, and to optimize volume purchases of hardware and software.